isabellamarasco/CL-EMANet/README.md

-# EMANet: Exponential Moving Average Normalization for Continual Learning in Intrusion Detection Systems
+# On Normalization Issues in Continual Learning for Forgetting-Resilient IDS

 This repository provides the official implementation of **EMANet**, a novel normalization strategy for continual learning in network intrusion detection systems (IDS).
 EMANet dynamically adapts to evolving data distributions by using an Exponential Moving Average (EMA) of input statistics during training.

-This implementation is associated with our [AAAI 2025 paper submission].
+This implementation is associated with our [AAAI2025 paper submission].

 ## 📋 Overview